 - Genetically Engineered Crops Report (Multimedia)

-- Modern Marvels: Harvesting DVD (Multimedia)
+- Modern Marvels: Harvesting (Multimedia)

 - Modern Marvels: Supermarkets (Multimedia)

 - The Future of Farming & Agriculture video (Multimedia)

 - Science in Your Shopping Cart (Booklets & Readers)

 - Garden Genetics: Teaching With Edible Plants (Teacher Reference)

 - Gourmet Lab: The Scientific Principles Behind Your Favorite Foods (Teacher Reference)

 - Crop Science Career Profiles (Website)

 - Mandarin Oranges: Protecting the Flavor of This Popular Fruit (Website)